cristianku/CarND-Vehicle-Detection/writeup.md

 But this gives too many boxes recognized as correct around the car, and the heatmap is making a box a little bit **too bigger**

-I have experimented different thresholds in the heatmap, and I have ended calculating the average of the non-zero elements , and moltiplying this result for a factor ( each classifier has a different “tuned factor” )
+I have experimented different thresholds in the heatmap

 SOmething that can be also further better implemented is the discard routine, where i have tried to defined some basics rule to discard boxes that are